aaronH45/sentimentAnalysis/index.md

 <div align="center"><img src="./visualizations/positive.png" alt="positive words"/></div>

 ### Discussion
-We believe the relativley low accuracy of the logistic regression model can be attributed to a relativley low sample size and the majority of the dataset being classified neutral.
-In particulaur, the logisitc regressions may have suffered as the training set produced a vocab of only 2340 words meaning many of the words that appeared in the test set headlines may have been unknown to the model and therefore lost information.
+We believe the relatively low accuracy of the logistic regression model can be attributed to the relatively low sample size and the majority of the dataset being classified as neutral.
+In particular, the logistic regression model may have suffered as the training set produced a vocab of only 2340 words, meaning many of the words that appeared in the test set headlines may have been unknown to the model and therefore, was lost information.

 ## Convolutional Neural Network